 Paris, Texas is a film I am deeply in love with.
-The unanimous winner of the Palme d’Or at Cannes in 1984 (as well as the FIPRESCI prize), it’s a visually beautiful and emotionally rich experience – from its first birds-eye view of the desert to its final trip down a neon-lit road.
+The unanimous winner of the Palme d’Or at Cannes in 1984 (as well as the FIPRESCI prize), it’s a visually beautiful and emotionally rich experience – from that first birds-eye view of the desert, to its final trip down a neon-lit road.
 It’s romantic, atmospheric, character-driven filmmaking of the highest calibre; its pleasures are immense and infinite.

 He drops them all on the pile of rubble.
 Squats naked in the baking sand.
 Sets the whole thing up in flames.
 Then stands.
 Turns his back on US Highway 608.
 Walks straight out into open land.

 My Dad lives alone on the desert.
 He says he doesn’t fit with people.

 I don’t feel like moving much.
 I’d just as soon live in this truck.
 I’d just as soon let the grass grow right through the tires.

 Maybe I should just walk with no destination.

 I can’t breathe without you but this circle of ribs keeps working on its own.